RoboSense-Robotics/robosense_ac_ros2_sdk_infra/modules/ac_driver/README.md

 ## 4. Features
 ### 4.1  Dependencies
-The ros2_metas node relies on several key libraries and packages to function properly.
+The ac_driver node relies on several key libraries and packages to function properly.
 Here is a detailed list of the dependencies:

 #### 4.1.1 ROS2 Core Libraries:
 * rclcpp: The ROS2 C++ client library, providing the core functionality for ROS2 nodes.
 * sensor_msgs: Provides standard message types for common sensor data, such as images and point clouds.
 * std_msgs: Provides standard message types for basic data types, such as integers, floats, and strings.
 #### 4.1.2 robosense_msgs:
 This custom ROS2 package defines the message formats for H.265 compressed images and other sensor data specific to the metaS sensors.
-It is essential for the ros2_metas node to interpret and publish the sensor data correctly.
+It is essential for the ac_driver node to interpret and publish the sensor data correctly.

 ### 4.2 Topic
 1. camera RGB image topic:/rs_camera/rgb